bobjacobsen/csc-exercises/DataScience/index.md

 Searching and counting in a text data set.

 ### Intermediate

 These are meant to give you more experience with analysis.
 Please feel free to spend as much as or as little time as you'd like on these.
 If you think of other questions you'd like to answer from the data, go ahead and do that!
-If you get stuck, look in the `solutions` directory.

 _Movies_

 _Census 1 and Census 2_

 ### Advanced/Optional